Companies House change and dissolution alerts

 How quickly do alerts arrive?

 Most Companies House alerts arrive within minutes of a filing being accepted.
 Vigil connects to the real-time data stream rather than polling daily.
-Gazette notices are checked daily — dissolution notices typically appear in your inbox within 24 hours of the notice going live.
+Gazette notices are checked daily, so dissolution notices typically appear in your inbox within 24 hours of the notice going live.

 Does this cover sole traders and partnerships?